Mexican Candy: A Cultural Experience

 Going into a Mexican candy store is like asking for money to jump out of my wallet.
 My daughter loves it, nostalgia hits me, and we come out with more than enough packages to hold a huge birthday party and feed an army.
 It is a cultural adventure to go into one and try different pieces.
 Go ahead, take a trip to one of Mexico’s candy shops and walk through the hallways and corridors and eat something different.

-And, because I always like to take my own advise, I took Mackenzie and our friends from Publikate Tijuana to the candy store for a little field trip.
+And, because I always like to take my own advice, I took Mackenzie and our friends from Publikate Tijuana to the candy store for a little field trip.

 As children, Karla (the force behind Publikate Tijuana) and I spent many hours, days, and years eating the same candy that our girls are now enjoying together.
 It’s magical to see our daughters play just like we once did and fun to see them eating the same candy too!